xrdocs/multicast/_tutorials/tree-sid-coe.md

 Processed 2 prefixes, 2 paths
 ```

 The following is the default MDT or I-PMSI.
-It has 1 member which is root Node 4 and there is a Tree with ID 524289.
+It has 1 member which is root Node-4 (198.19.1.4) and there is a Tree with ID 524289.

 **Command:**
 ```